bytefish/bytefish.de/blog/flink_jam_2.md

 most recent maps.
 So I guess they *can* send along this information reliably and highly simplfy the entire pipeline.

-Since we are not Apple or Google, we need to enrich the Event the road information for the given GPS position in a `RoadEnrichedTrafficEvent`.
+Since we are not Apple or Google, we need to enrich the Event with the road information for the given GPS position in a `RoadEnrichedTrafficEvent`.

 ```java
 package de.bytefish.flinkjam.models;